sunmoonyan/HLX_BetterClassUI/README.md

 # HLX_BetterClassUI

-You can use skin and bodygroups for the class playermodel.
+You can use skin and bodygroups for the class playermodels.

 ```lua
 CLASS.skin